 What are the advantages and disadvantages of short-term missions?"Short-term missions" is a blanket term for Christian missions trips that last less than a year and are taken by those who are not career missionaries.
-While professional missionaries are typically highly trained and may dedicate all their effort to a missions organization, short-term missionaries usually fill a time-limited practical need in the community, such as construction, while sharing the Gospel.
+While professional missionaries are typically highly trained and may dedicate all their effort to a missions organization, short-term missionaries usually fill a time-limited practical need in the community, such as providing medical services or running a children's day camp or doing construction, while sharing the gospel.
 Short-term missions trips are popular among high-school and college-aged students.
 While the New Testament gives examples of short-term missionaries, the concept really took off recently, in the 1950s-1960s.

 There are distinct advantages and disadvantages to short-term missions.